 Costa Rica country brief

-Australia and Costa Rica enjoy a warm relationship based on trade and international cooperation.
+Australia and Costa Rica enjoy a warm relationship based on trade and cooperation in international fora.

-Trade potential exists in a number of sectors, including renewable energy and professional services.
+Trade and investment opportunities exist in Costa Rica for Australian businesses, including in renewable energy and professional services.

 Australia's foreign policy is guided by the Foreign Policy White Paper.